delta/codecharacter-docs-2022/docs/AttackerDetails.md

 </div>

-## Vik
+## Vig
-Vik's drones are the only aerial attackers and can only be hit by the aerial defenses.
+Vig's drones are the only aerial attackers and can only be hit by the aerial defenses.
 The following are its stats:

 <div style={{ display: `flex`, justifyContent: `space-between` }}>